 Access the Co-sell opportunities page

-Sign in to the Partner Center dashboard.
+Sign in to Partner Center and select Referrals.

-Select Referrals and then Co-sell opportunities.
+Select Co-sell opportunities.

 There are three tabs on the Co-sell opportunities page: